Gravity-Rail/railbot/railbot_bringup/readme.md

-# GPT4_ROS2 Mini Pupper Launch Package
+# Launch Package for Robots using OpenAI APIs

-This code package is used to launch the related nodes for the GPT4_ROS2 Mini Pupper Robot.
-This will run within the Robot Operating System 2 (ROS2) framework.
+This package is designed to be run within the ROS2 framework.

-## Function Description
+## The Basics

-This launch file contains the following functionality:
+This file:

-1. Start the robot's parameter server (GPT4_ROS2 parameter server)
+1. Start the parameter server
-2. Start the robot's GPT4_ROS2 service
+2. Start the robot's OPENAI_ROS2 service
 3. Start the audio output node
 4. Start the audio input node
 5. Start the robot control node